byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 Tree creation

-- Drop the `Program` node - not needed as a parent -- attempted this but it created a synthetic node...
+- Drop the `Program` node - not needed as a parent -- attempted this but it created a synthetic node, might be struck with a root
 - Add a symbol or marker to indicate if something is exported
+- Give some ability to track props and other "incoming" edges

 Design: